 Twice voted “Best News Anchor” in Alabama by the Alabama Broadcasters Association Sherri continues to excel as a journalist and as weekday Anchor for WIAT 42 News at 5, 6 & 10 o’clock.

-The award winning journalist has received recognition for her work covering AIDS in the city of Birmingham.
+The EMMY award winning journalist has received recognition for her work covering AIDS in the city of Birmingham.
 Her piece “AIDS from Alabama to Africa” received a national award from the National Association of Black Journalists.
 As a reporter she is dedicated to telling the stories that touch people’s lives in a series of special reports called “Faith in Action”.
 The series launched after Sherri took a mission trip to Arusha, Tanzania and split from her mission team to cover the story of a missionary doctor in Bomet, Kenya who says she was miraculously healed after testing positive for HIV.
 The story of what happened at Tenwek Hospital became Sherri’s first Faith in Action story in 2007.
 Since then WIAT 42 has broadcast many stories of people putting their Faith in Action to help other people.

 Family is crucial to this wife and mother who has a strong belief in giving back to the community.
 That’s why much of Sherri’s community involvement centers on supporting agencies that support families.
 She has served on several boards with non-profit organizations that serve women and children.
 Those currently include the UAB Comprehensive Cancer Center, The Foundry and Lawson State Community College Foundation.
 Previously she served on the board for the Children’s Aid Society, Childcare Resources, and Red Cross Blood Services.